RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0350_Non_oo_Rexx_versions.md

   ```
   TEXT("string", "UTF-8") -- Applies only to this bytes to text conversion
   ```
 * If any encoding errors were found, a **new condition** would be raised.
-An optional third parameter could be specified to allow ignoring of encoding errors, e.g.,
+An optional third parameter could be specified to allow special handling of encoding errors, e.g.,
   ```
-  TEXT("string", "UTF-8", "Ignore")
+  TEXT("string", "UTF-8", "handling")
   ```
   Question: what do we do with the "bad" codes?
 Substitute them, keep them as-is?
 This needs more work (see what other languages do).

-* The fact that there was or not an encoding error would be stored as part of the string status, and would be accesible using a specialized BIF.
+* Another possibility is to return the null string when an encoding error occurs.
+Then the user could be able to ask for the details using a BIF.
+The fact that there was or not an encoding error would be stored as part of the string status, and would be accesible using a specialized BIF.

 * The interpreter would provide an adapted set of **BIFs** for Unicode strings.
 They would work similarly to the standard BIFs, but at the _grapheme cluster_ level.
   ```